brucou/movie-search-app/article/article.md

 naturally can be done, depending on the interest of the chart's target audience.

 For the purpose of this article, a state machine is a **data structure** comprising :
+- events
-- a set of control states
+- control states
 - an extended state variable
-- a set of transitions between control states, mapped to actions to be executed as a result of an event triggering the transition
+- transitions between control states, mapped to actions to be executed as a result of an event triggering the transition

 The previous state machine is for instance represented in a [state machine library](https://github.com/brucou/state-transducer) as :